 - 1 bay leaf

-- Cut the sausage links.
-Sear the sausages for 3 minutes with 1/2 tablespoon of olive oil.
-Drain and allow them to cool down before slicing them.
+- Cut 3 oz smoked sausage links.
+Sear them for 3 minutes with 1/2 tablespoon of olive oil.

-- Add chicken broth to the saucepan.
+- Add the 3 cups unsalted chicken broth.
 Let simmer for 20 minutes.

-- Add the sausage slices, let simmer for extra 5 minutes.
+- Add the sausage slices, and let simmer for an extra 5 minutes.

-- Continue to add salt, ground black pepper, and spinach.
+- Add 2 oz baby spinach.
 Turn off the heat after 2 minutes.

 - Serve hot.